JakeWolicki/Workload_Shiny_Dashboard/README.md

   - Shiny for interactive dashboard development
   - Hosted on shinyapps.io with this link [NHL Workload Dashboard](https://jwolicki.shinyapps.io/NHL_Workload/) for easy access

+### Database Management
+To underpin the NHL Workload R Shiny Dashboard, a relational database was developed using PostgreSQL, facilitated through DBeaver.
+This approach encompasses:
+- **Database Creation**: A structured relational database was established to efficiently store and manage the diverse datasets employed in the dashboard.
+- **DDatabase Connectivity**: The dashboard seamlessly interfaces with the PostgreSQL database, enabling real-time data retrieval for comprehensive analysis.
+- **DData Querying**: SQL queries were designed to extract relevant datasets, ensuring rapid access and an optimal user experience.
+This database integration enhances data management capabilities and supports scalability as additional data sources are incorporated in future developments.

 ### Goals
 - **Understanding Player Stressors**: Gain insights into the stressors affecting players and their contributing factors.